uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 <details>
  <summary>Infinitely scrolling textures!</summary>
  <img src="./Scrolling.png" alt="Shader graph for infinitely scrolling texture"/>
  We can connect the time node to the Offset(2) to scroll diagonally.
-However, we need to take the fractional component of the Tiling and Offset node since both tiling and offset will increase the values of the UV past 1.
+This works by adding the offset to the UVs, so that the (1,1) corner appears to move towards the lower left as time increases!
+However, we need to take the fractional component of the Tiling and Offset node since both tiling and offset so that values greater than 1 are "wrapped around" to 0, thus repeating the texture infinitely.
 </details>

 #### Screen Space UV